storiesOfRen/d3-react-advanced/README.md

 ---

 ## Branches

-This project has been structured with multiple branches so you are able to follow along during the workshop!
+This project has been structured with multiple branches so you are able to view the creation of the App in steps!

 By default you are going to be in the `master` branch, which will contain the final product.

-To start following along switch to the different branches by fetching them:
+To have access to the the steps:

 `git fetch`

 and then using the `git checkout` command followed by the `branch-name`.

-As an example, let's switch to **00-clean-start** branch:

-`git checkout 00-clean-start`
+`git checkout 01-get-data`

 ### All branches available:
-- 00-clean-start
-- 01-generate-data-intro
-- 02-bind-data-to-svg
+- 01-get-data
-- 03-add-animations-and-transitions
+- 02-bubble-chart
-- 04-responsiveness
+- 03-get-second-dataset
-- 05-axes-and-scalability
+- 04-selected-pokemon

+For my section, to accomodate for time I recommend following along with the master branch rather than building outright.

 ---